tarunb12/LLVM-Compiler/README.md

 If there are any errors within the tests, I have for the most part checked for those errors, and custom error messages with more information on the error is output into the file, rather than producing a compiler error (so that the rest of the test are still able to be compiled).
+This is done by making a custom AST which simply calls `printf` with the error message (so it is still ran through LLVM).

 Each file must have a main method as the entry point to the program (which LLVM requires).
 The main method should look as follows: